halo/macosvpn/README.md

     sudo macosvpn create -leups Atlantic atlantic.example.com Alice p4ssw0rd s3same \\
                          -leups Northpole northpole.example.com Bob s3cret pr1v4te

+#### Deleting VPN services by name

+These commands will prompt you for your password to allow changes to your Network configuration:

+    macosvpn delete --name MyVPN --name AnotherOne
+    macosvpn delete -n ThisOneToo

+Run it with sudo to avoid the prompt:

+    sudo macosvpn delete --name MyVPN

 ## Troubleshooting

 * If you're stuck, try to add the `--debug` flag and see if it says something useful.